shallomkanyori/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - **Task 7: The line of life is a ragged diagonal between duty and desire.** Write a function that prints the sum of the two diagonals of a square matrix of integers where matrix is passed as `int*`.

 - **Task 8: Double pointer, double fun.** Write a function that sets the value of a pointer to a char using a double pointer.
+- **Task 9: My primary goal of hacking was the intellectual curiosity, the seduction of adventure.** Create a file that contains the password to the crackme2 executable.